-In addition to what is shown in the plans and/or details, the contractor shall apply perimeter/containment control Best Management Practices (BMPs) or temporary stormwater quality Control Measures (CMs) on the down-slope perimeter of construction disturbed areas, unpaved on-site staging/storage, and unpaved on-site stockpiling at no additional cost to the Department.
-The contractor shall also apply perimeter/containment control BMPs/CMs parallel to the slope contours and beyond the toe of new guardrail end treatment pad disturbed slopes.
-To prevent sediment from bypassing the perimeter control BMP/CM end, the end of the BMP/CM shall be turned up the slopes for a minimum of three (3) feet to form an "L" shape.
-No portion of the BMPs/CMs shall be installed within six (6) feet from the edge of the pavement.
-BMPs/CMs shall not be placed over any driveways or access roads that intersect with the roadway mainline.
-Unless otherwise called out in the plans/details and approved by the Engineer, such BMPs/CMs shall not be placed on the flow path of inlets and outlets of drainage facilities.
-All BMPs/CMs shall be installed in accordance with the manufacturer's instructions.
-Moreover, perimeter/containment control BMPs/CMs shall be applied outside and above adjacent wetlands, as well as water courses.
+In addition to what is shown in the plans and/or details, the contractor shall apply Sediment Wattles beyond the outer perimeter of new edge of pavement build-up only in the areas of concentrated flow, which may include but not be limited to roadway sag spots and drop-off repair locations.
+Wattles shall not be placed over any driveways or access roads that intersect with the roadway mainline.
+Unless otherwise called out in the plans/details and approved by the Engineer, such Best Management Practices (BMPs) or Control Measures (CMs) shall not be placed on the flow path of inlets and outlets of drainage facilities.
+The contractor shall also apply Wattles parallel to the slope contours and beyond the toe of new guardrail end treatment pad slopes and/or on the down-slope perimeter of construction disturbed areas, pavement reconstruction zones, unpaved on-site staging/storage, and on-site stockpiling.
+Sediment Wattles shall be installed in accordance with the manufacturer's instructions and the details shown on the plans.
+The contractor shall observe ADOT traffic safety standards when installing Sediment Wattles in the traffic clear zone/recovery area.
+To prevent sediment from bypassing the Wattle end, the end of the Wattle shall be turned up the slopes for a minimum of three (3) feet to form an "L" shape.
+No portion of the Wattle shall be installed within six (6) feet from the edge of the pavement.
+Perimeter/containment control BMPs/CMs shall be applied outside and above adjacent wetlands, as well as water courses.
 The contractor shall adjust the field layout of erosion control and sediment prevention elements according to the actual limits of soil/ground disturbance as approved by the Engineer.
-The contractor shall also observe ADOT traffic safety standards when installing perimeter/containment control BMPs/CMs in the traffic clear zone/recovery area.
+The contractor shall also observe ADOT traffic safety standards when installing perimeter/containment control BMPs/CMs within the traffic clear zone/recovery area.